prmadev/prma/content/2023-04-09-moving_is_pure.md

 ## Moving a Variable to a Function in Rust Doesn't Make It Impure

 So as an introduction, if you don't know Rust:

-In Rust, we have this concept of moving variables.
+In Rust, we have this concept of <dfn title="moving in rust" id="dfn-moving">moving</dfn> variables.
 It is like this:

 ``` rust